 Related: 4 Steps CyberGRX Is Taking To Get Ahead of GDPR

-As you can see, GDPR requirements are more than checking a box.
-If you process the personal data of EU data subjects, then you are days away from the implementation of GDPR.
+As you can see, complying with GDPR security protocols requires more effort than checking a box or saying “I solemnly swear I’ll do right by your data.”
+If you process the personal data of EU data subjects, then you must comply with GDPR security controls and manage your cyber risk effectively.

-Take the time to explore the security controls for data protection that you have in place to support GDPR requirements to ensure personal data is accounted for, protected, and processed correctly.
+It behooves you to take the time to explore the existing security controls for data protection your company has in place.
+From there, evaluate if your efforts support GDPR requirements to ensure personal data is accounted for, protected, and processed correctly.

 Don’t fret, GDPR data compliance is exciting!
-Be proud to protect personal data!
+Be proud to protect personal data and manage your cyber reputation!